How To Call Someone And Display A Different Number

 7. Use Call Forwarding

 Call forwarding is a feature that allows you to redirect incoming calls from one number to another, ensuring you stay connected even when you’re unavailable on your primary line.
 This is particularly beneficial for professionals who wish to maintain a separation between personal and work communications.
 It’s useful when traveling, as you can forward calls to a local number to avoid international charges.
 It can be activated through your phone’s settings or by contacting your carrier.
 However, it’s important to note that while call forwarding handles voice calls, it doesn’t forward text messages, so alternative solutions are needed for SMS management.
-Always check with your provider regarding any potential charges associated with call forwarding, especially for long-distance or international numbers.
+Always check with your provider regarding any potential charges associated with call forwarding, especially for long distance or international numbers.

 Can you make your phone number show up as a different number?